Description

 - Long-term follow-up for sustained effects

-- Documentation of any persistent effects
+- Records of any persistent effects

 Adverse Event Reporting: